Your Pet, Our Passion.

 How is pica in dogs treated?

 Treatment of pica can vary depending on whether it is a behavioural or medical problem.
-Your vet should give you more details on what will be needed for your dog if it is a medial issue.
-They may also be able to recommend dog behaviourists if the problem is not medical.
+Your vet should give you more details on what will be needed for your dog if it is a clinical issue.

 If your dog has ingested something dangerous, this may require a stay at the vets and surgery to retrieve the object before the underlying issue can be treated.